 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-For conventional refinances (including cash-out refinances), you’ll need at least 20 percent equity in your home to avoid PMI.
-This also means you need an LTV of no more than 80 percent.
+- Conventional refinance: For conventional refinances (including cash-out refinances), you’ll usually need at least 20 percent equity in your home (or an LTV ratio of no more than 80 percent).
+This also helps you avoid private mortgage insurance payments on your new loan.
 You can use Bankrate’s LTV calculator to find out your ratio.

 Refinances for low- to no-equity mortgages

-For those who are underwater on a home loan (in other words, you owe more than the home is worth) or have little to no equity, there were two programs, the Freddie Mac Enhanced Relief Refinance Mortgage and the High LTV Refinance Option from Fannie Mae, designed to help.
-Both of those programs have been temporarily suspended.
+For those who are underwater on a home loan (in other words, you owe more than the home is worth) or have little to no equity, there were two programs — the Freddie Mac Enhanced Relief Refinance Mortgage and the High LTV Refinance Option from Fannie Mae — designed to help.
+However, both of those programs have been temporarily suspended.

-An alternative for homeowners who may be underwater on their mortgage is paying down the amount owed with a personal loan, says Joseph Polakovic, owner of Castle West Financial.
+If you don’t have a high enough LTV ratio to refinance, an alternative for homeowners who may be underwater on their mortgage is paying down the amount owed with a personal loan, says Joseph Polakovic, owner and CEO of Castle West Financial.

-“A homeowner could take out a personal loan and pay into their home to a point where they have enough equity to conduct the refinance,” explains Polakovic.
+“A homeowner could take out a personal loan and pay into their home to a point where they have enough equity to conduct the refinance,” says Polakovic.

 “Ultimately, this would lower their effective borrowing interest rate, as they would have brought down the interest rate and loan amount on their home from the refinance,” says Polakovic.

 But this kind of no-equity refi — or even refinancing with equity — only makes sense if you can refinance to a lower interest rate.
 And with the current high rate environment, now may not be the best time to make this call.